Qwen 3.6-35B-A3B on an RTX PRO 6000: 217 tok/s at Full bf16

-Speed, latency, context scaling, and quality evaluation for Qwen 3.6-35B-A3B (MoE, 35B total/3B active) running at full bfloat16 via vLLM on a single RTX PRO 6000 Blackwell.
-Real numbers, raw data, and methodology.
+Speed, latency, context scaling, and quality notes for Qwen 3.6-35B-A3B running at full bfloat16 on a single RTX PRO 6000 Blackwell via vLLM.

-TL;DR: Qwen 3.6-35B-A3B is a 35B MoE model (3B active per token) running on a single RTX PRO 6000 (96 GB) at full bfloat16 — no quantization, no offloading.
-It delivers 217 tok/s throughput, 47 ms TTFT, and only 18% slowdown at 8K context.
-Quality evaluation is limited by standard toolchain incompatibility with reasoning models — detailed below.
+TL;DR: Qwen 3.6-35B-A3B runs on a single RTX PRO 6000 (96 GB) at full bfloat16 - no quantization, no offloading.
+I measured 217 tok/s throughput, 47 ms TTFT, and only 18% slowdown at 8K context.
+Speculative decoding improved token cadence but did not improve total throughput, and it hurt tail latency.

-What happens when a 35-billion-parameter MoE model fits on a single consumer-grade GPU at full precision?
+What happens when a 35-billion-parameter MoE model fits on a single GPU at full precision?
 I ran Qwen 3.6-35B-A3B through vLLM benchmarks to find out.
-The numbers speak for themselves: 217 tok/s sustained throughput, 47 ms to first token, and throughput degradation that stays under 20% even at 8K context.

 Quick Glossary